molpopgen/fwdpp/README.md

 If you are reading this, I'm guessing that you are more interested in _running_ forward simulations than you are in _developing_ them.
 This package is about the latter.
 I'd recommend that you check out [fwdpy](https://github.com/molpopgen/fwdpy), which is a Python library for running forward simulations.  [fwdpy](https://github.com/molpopgen/fwdpy) is developed using fwdpp (this package).  [fwdpy](https://github.com/molpopgen/fwdpy) is obtainable from GitHub, but many users may prefer to install it from [PyPi](http://pypi.python.org).

+# fwdpp-users mailing list

+There is a Google Group for fwdpp users.
+It is called fwdpp-users.
+I prefer that questions, etc., are raised there.
+Questions on that list that are determined to be real issues will result in issue tickets on the GitHub repo for this site.
+The group is also a good place for installation help, use questions, etc.

 # Build status

 * Status of master branch: [![Build Status](https://travis-ci.org/molpopgen/fwdpp.svg?branch=master)](https://travis-ci.org/molpopgen/fwdpp)